dgwhited/guardduty-runbooks/runbooks/unauthorizedaccess-ec2-sshbruteforce.md

  * **Data source:** VPC flow logs

-This finding informs you that an EC2 instance in your AWS environment was involved in a brute force attack aimed at obtaining passwords to SSH services on Linux-based systems.
+This finding informs you that an EC2 instance in your AWS environment was involved in a brute force attack aimed at obtaining passwords to SSH services on Linux\-based systems.
 This can indicate unauthorized access to your AWS resources.

 ###### Note

-This finding is generated only through monitoring traffic on port 22.
+This finding is generated only through monitoring traffic on port 22\.
 If your SSH services are configured to use other ports, this finding is not generated.

 **Remediation recommendations:**